huggingface/blog/logits-processor-zoo.md

 ## Wrapping Up

-Here's an updated and more verbose "Wrapping Up" section with links to resources for structured outputs and related concepts:

----

-## Wrapping Up

 Whether you are generating concise summaries, crafting chatbot responses, or solving structured tasks like multiple-choice questions, logit processors provide the flexibility to control outputs effectively.
 This makes them invaluable for scenarios where precision, adherence to constraints, or task-specific behavior is critical.

 If you're interested in exploring more about how to control generation with logit processors, here are some resources to get started: